 Credits, 3 sem. hrs.
 Prerequisite(s): KIN 150.
+This course is designed to familiarize the student with the principles and techni

 This course is designed to familiarize the student with the principles and techniques of measurement and evaluation in kinesiology.